 ACE – Key concepts for thinking critically about educational claims

-Written By: CCT Admin
+Written By: Author(s): CCT Admin

 1 min read

+What and how should we teach young people?
+There are lots of claims about what is and isn’t effective, many of which you will have come across.
+For example, there are claims that extending the school day improves pupils’ learning, increases attendance, and adds to teacher stress.
+How can you know which of these claims are trustworthy?
+And how should you decide when to act on claims like these?
 A group of researchers from a variety of disciplines have come together to create a tool with key concepts that can help stakeholders in their fields to assess the basis of claims and support them in deciding whether to apply an intervention in their context.
-These concepts were originally developed for health (Oxman et al., 2018) and have since been adapted for an educational context by a group of educationalists under the banner of CEBE (Coalition for Evidence-Based Education), which includes the Chartered College of Teaching.On this page, you will find a link to the ACE concepts themselves as well as an Impact article that discusses their application to cognitive science claims.
+These concepts were originally developed for health (Oxman et al., 2018) and have since been adapted for an educational context by a group of educationalists under the banner of CEBE (Coalition for Evidence-Based Education), which includes the Chartered College of Teaching.On this page, you will find a link to the ACE concepts themsel

 Other content you may be interested in